albi-art/LinkReceiver/README.md

 # LinkReceiver
-Android application for receive content URI and open them.
+Android application for receive content URI and open it.